clausmalver/AD-Search/SECURITY.md

 ## Reporting a Vulnerability

-If you find anything write me an email at malver[at]protonmail[dot]com
+If you find anything, write me an email at malver[at]protonmail[dot]com